RHaefeli/timecast-backend/README.md

     .
     └──keystore
-       ├── jwt_privkey.pem                     # The entities used in the application
+       ├── private_key.pem                     # The entities used in the application
        ├── timecast_backend.p12                # The Exception definitions which are specific for the application └── timecast_frontend.p12               # All Security related classes, such as Authentication, JWT and RSA utils.